 Some activities are just passed on from generation to generation, and camping is one of them.
 People have been camping in national parks for over 100 years, and many visitors who camped as children, now camp as parents and grandparents, passing on an appreciation for time outdoors.
 Will you pass on this tradition?

-Camping, whether in a tent or a camper, is an immersive experience.
+Camping, whether that's pitching a tent in the wilderness or parking your RV in a frontcountry campground, is an immersive experience.
 Campers feel the rain and wind and snow.
 (And sunshine!)
 They might see wildlife in their natural setting.
 People get to see natural features, like mountains, seashores, or sand dunes, at different times of day.
 Spending nights outdoors allows people to view constellations not visible at home and hear the sounds of nature, like the yips of coyotes or the trills of songbirds.
 More than any other reason, people camp to have an adventure in nature.

 Camping...it does a body (and mind) good.
 The physical demands of camping in the backcountry clearly count as exercise.
 But any kind of camping has health benefits.
 Some are straightforward, like setting up camp or hiking.
 Mental health improves outside.
 Researchers linked outdoor activity to a decrease in depressive thoughts.
 Sleeping under the stars helps you get in touch with your natural circadian rhythms, a foundation for high quality sleep and health.